Finite-size corrections to Fermi's golden rule: I. Decay rates: Two-body decay:

-hence the expectation value of the interaction $H_{int}(0)$, Eq.$(\ref{expectation-norm2})$, is negligible compared to Eq.$(\ref{expectation-norm1})$ and the kinetic energy as well as the total energy is $E_A$.
-Now for the finite t, the expectation value of $H_{int}(0)$ is not negligible.
+hence the expectation value of the interaction $H_\text{int}(0)$, Eq. \eqref{eq82}, is negligible compared to Eq. \eqref{eq81} and the kinetic energy as well as the total energy is $E_A$.
+For finite $t$, the expectation value of $H_\text{int}(0)$ is not negligible.
 An average over a finite-time interval gives

 The expectation value of the total energy becomes

 Thus the average energy coincides with the initial energy, but the average kinetic energy is